AndrewZinc/Expect_Life/README.md

 * Out-of-date data

 #### Identifying Data Sources - Gathering Data
 An initial sweep of data sources identified a Wikipedia article as a potential input.
-After scraping the article for the country and healthcare system information, it was determined that the data volume was inadequate as it only covered about half of countries.
+After scraping the article for the country and healthcare system information, it was determined that the data volume was inadequate as it only covered about half of the countries worldwide.

 After this, the Wikipedia references were useful for identifying other potentially related data sources, which led to the use of the ISSA data.
 This also required scraping the website to collect the relevant country and social security system descriptions to enable this analysis.

 #### Country Naming
 Country names were presented in different ways, depending on the information source.
-Different naming conventions included a number of factors, such as, accented characters within the country name, for example `Côte d'Ivoire`, and the fullness of country names, such as, `Democratic Republic of the Congo` vs. `Congo, Democratic Republic`.
+Different naming conventions included several factors, such as accented characters within the country name, for example, `Côte d'Ivoire`, and the fullness of country names, such as, `Democratic Republic of the Congo` vs. `Congo, Democratic Republic`.
 Since the national social security system data was vastly complete, these country names were used as the baseline for standardizing the country naming within other data sets and aligning the content included in those datasets.
 Note some of the country names were shortened to their more commonly recognized form to help facilitate mapping.
 (For example, `Bolivia, Plurinational State of` was shortened to `Bolivia`.

 #### Data Organization
 Another issue frequently encountered was data that included general geographic regions, in addition to listing the individual countries.
-Because the primary Life Expectancy data and social security system data was oriented towards individual countries, the regional data was processed out of the input data before bringing this information into the database and machine-learning models.
+Because the primary Life Expectancy data and social security system data were oriented toward individual countries, the regional data was processed out of the input data before bringing this information into the database and machine-learning models.

 The image below shows a raw input data file that contains various geographical areas that have been highlighted for clarity.